makhansingh2026/interlock-rat-threat-simulation/README.md

 | IPS BLOCK events | 3 |
 | RAT Beacon check-ins | 2 |
 | Data Exfiltration events | 2 |

-## 14. Lessons Learned

-Seven non-obvious problems surfaced during the build and were resolved in place.
-Each is captured here because they are the kind of practical detail that distinguishes an as-deployed pipeline from a textbook architecture.

-**1. RDP registry changes require a reboot.** Setting `fDenyTSConnections=0` on Krillin-mak did not immediately open port 3389; the Terminal Services listener only activated after a full reboot.
-Confirmed with `netstat -an | findstr 3389` before/after.

-**2. NLA blocks third-party RDP clients.** Network Level Authentication on Krillin-mak caused `connection reset by peer` errors from `sdl-freerdp3`.
-Setting `UserAuthentication=0` in the `RDP-Tcp` registry key resolved it.

-**3. Suricata `flow:to_server,established` blocked SID 1000013.** The initial RDP-pivot rule never fired because of the flow keyword.
-Removing it and bumping `rev:2` fixed the rule.
-The final v3 of the rule was generalised further to detect RDP on any non-3389 port via the X.224 / mstshash cookie pattern.

-**4. Intra-subnet RDP bypasses Suricata.** SID 1000009 (RDP to 3389) didn't fire for the second pivot leg because the Goku-mak → Krillin-mak segment stays inside `10.0.10.0/24` and never traverses the router.
-SID 1000013 (port 33890) catches the ingress leg from Kali through the router, and Wazuh rule 92657 catches the host-side logon - together the two layers close the gap.

-**5. Zeek logs are JSON, not TSV.** The first evidence-collection commands used `zeek-cut`, which requires Zeek's legacy TSV format.
-The lab uses JSON-formatted logs, so all queries were rewritten to use `jq` with bracket notation for dotted field names; archived `.gz` logs use `zcat | jq`.

-**6. Wazuh `jq` rule-ID comparison is alphabetic.** The initial alert export used `>= "100001"` and produced wrong results because `jq` compares strings alphabetically, not numerically.
-Switched to exact match / regex filtering.

-**7. UAC prevents C2-driven port forwarding.** `netsh interface portproxy` requires elevation, but the simulated RAT runs as a standard user.
-The pivot was configured directly from an elevated PowerShell session on Goku-mak; a real attacker would have to escalate first.

 ## 15. Skills Demonstrated